-We all need to new clients to make our businesses a success.
-It’s important that you have a way to get and retain customers, no matter what size your business is or how many clients you want.
-And you need a way to do that quickly and easily.
+We’re happy to be talking about how to get clients for a cleaning business.
+It’s true that new clients are a crucial piece to make our businesses a success.
+When you are a business, you first have to get and retain customers, no matter what size your business is or how many clients you want.
+Subsequently, you want a way to do that methodically and reliably.

 How to Find Clients for a Cleaning Business